Desbordante/desbordante-core/README.md

 # General

 Desbordante is a high-performance data profiler that is capable of discovering and validating many different patterns in data using various algorithms.

+The **Discovery** task is designed to identify all instances of a specified pattern *type* of a given dataset.

+The **Validation** task is different: it is designed to check whether a specified pattern *instance* is present in a given dataset.
+This task not only returns True or False, but it also explains why the instance does not hold (e.g. it can list table rows with conflicting values).

 The currently supported data patterns are:
 * Functional dependency variants:
     - Exact functional dependencies (discovery and validation)
     - Approximate functional dependencies, with g<sub>1</sub> metric (discovery and validation)
     - Probabilistic functional dependencies, with PerTuple and PerValue metrics (discovery)
+* Graph functional dependencies (validation)
 * Conditional functional dependencies (discovery)
 * Inclusion dependencies (discovery)
 * Order dependencies: